Introducing a comfortable and stress free alternative to dentistry.

 Sedation dentistry has allowed many patients to receive the dental care they need.
 Patients who were previously not able to tolerate dental work because of anxiety, fear, gag reflexes, etc. can easily overcome these restraints with sedation.
 Our doctors offer a few different options for sedation dentistry and the team can find the perfect fit for your situation at your first appointment.

 - Overcome medical issues (extreme gag reflex, etc.)

 - Comfort during a longer procedure

-With this option, sedation can be administered at a lighter level through a prescription taken by local Fort Collins patients.
-In this form of sedation the strength can be closely controlled, depending on the level to which the patient would like to be sedated.
+With this option, sedation can be administered at a lighter level through a prescription tablet.
+In this form of sedation, the strength can be closely controlled, depending on the level to which the patient would like to be sedated.
 For example, one patient might only want enough oral sedation to take the “edge” or anxiety away, while another patient may prefer heavier medication so that they will sleep through the procedures.

 20% of Americans experience enough dental anxiety to only go to the dentist when absolutely necessary.